 What We Do Now

 Pretaterra buys trees from local nurseries and gives them to smallholders who understand the basic principles of organic soil rejuvenation, and are willing to care for the trees that will restore their pastures and aquifer.
+We are confident in their ability to spread planting knowledge to local communities through their physical examples and social media presence.

 Our Past Results